-FY18 Heritage Area Mini-Grant Applications
+FY18 Heritage Area Mini-Grant Applications - Now open!

 The Heritage Area’s mini-grant program is designed to provide funding for innovative exhibits, tours, marketing, planning and projects which build upon interpretive themes identified in the Management Plan including: Transportation, Man and Nature, Historic Recreation, Cultural Uniqueness.
 Projects should seek to attract cultural heritage tourists to the region.
 Details about the Management Plan are found on this website under Partner Links.
 Download the application & guidelines below.
 If you have any questions, please contact Jen Durben at firstname.lastname@example.org.